INF2023AI-Python/NoNameNoGame/README.md

 + Use the Joystick to move the rectangle around
 + It is like you would expect it - top = up, bottom = down, left=left, right=right

-### Racing Game

-Small racing game to improve your own racing skills.
-Race against the clock and beat your time or that of your friend.
-In the future, the previous lap and the fastest lap will also be displayed and who knows, several tracks offer even more opportunities to improve.
-How to Play:
-+ Use the joystick to move the car left or right
-+ Press the green button to move forward
-+ Press the blue button next to the green button to move backward
-+ Press the top blue button to reset the car

 ### Chess